neoatlantis/neoatlantis-crypto-js/README.md

 ## API Overview

+> This section is not complete because of currently progressing development.

 The primary data type used in this library is `ArrayBuffer`.
 That being said, what you feed to hash, to encrypt, are `ArrayBuffer`s.
 This is mandatory.
 The outputs are mostly also of this type.